‘Probabilities of Probabilities’ in Finance

 For instance, Bayesian methods can be used for updating beliefs about market trends or the performance of financial instruments in light of new data.

-Computational techniques are particularly important in finance due to the often intractable nature of analytical solutions in high-dimensional settings.
+Computational techniques are important in finance due to the often intractable nature of analytical solutions in high-dimensional settings.

 Example of ‘Probabilities of Probabilities’ in Agent-Based Models